 To be an intelligent, honest, useful, and loyal citizen, with faith in God and love of fellowman;

 Today children cannot even be told that the moment of silence offered at the beginning of a school day might be used for prayer.
 Bible reading?
 Surely you jest.
 Group prayer?
 Are you a Neanderthal?
-Only the bigots and zealots of the far religious right have ever favored such activities!
+Only the bigots and zealots of the far - religious right have ever favored such activities!
 Christian principles in schools?
-Never was, never will be—at least that is what the education establishment like the National Education Association and other left-wing theorists are saying in 1986.
+Never was, never will be - at least that is what the education establishment like the National Education Association and other left - wing theorists are saying in 1988.

 In 1951, however, what was the situation?

-When the schools talk about teaching values in 1986, the topics usually discussed “in a non-judgmental framework” are premarital sex, homosexuality, drugs, abortion, and situation ethics.
-In 1951, schoolchildren were encouraged by an essay from Benjamin Franklin on the subjects of temperance, industry, sincerity, justice, moderation, cleanliness, tranquility, chastity, and humility.
-The simple explanation Franklin gives about humility is, “Imitate Jesus and Socrates.”
+When the schools talk about teaching values in 1988, the topics usually discussed “in a non-judgmental framework” are premarital sex, homosexuality, drugs, abortion, and situation ethics.
+In 1951, school children were encouraged by an essay from Benjamin Franklin on the subjects of temperance, silence, order, resolution, frugality, industry, sincerity, justice, moderation, cleanliness, tranquility, chastity, and humility.
+The simple explanation Franklin gives about humility is “Imitate Jesus and Socrates.”

 One of the most remarkable pieces in this remarkable book is called, “The Tenth Generation” by Harry Stillwell Edwards.
 It was originally published as a short story in 1928, reprinted in 1951.
 As an aside, it is interesting to note that the values of America did not shift very much, apparently, in the 23 years between 1928 and 1951.

 The old lawyer says: “None can hope to make his money a blessing to his descendants except thru Christian education that will elevate each generation as it arises.”
-He continues this theme, saying, “We are not here to fail, because we are building for eternity, for God.
+He continues this theme saying, "We are not here to fail, because we are building for eternity, for God.
 And our tools are the hearts and souls of good men and saintly women.
 The prophets of evil have never heard of a nation where Christian education extended to every individual.
-No such nation has ever before arisen.
-And back of every ruined nation that history records was always one irresistible, ever-present cause of failure—ignorance.”
+No such nation has ever before risen.
+And back of every ruined nation that history records was always one irresistible, ever - present cause of failure - ignorance.”